FilippoBovo/production-data-science/tutorial/c-refactor/README.md

 )
 ```

-The command line tool is implemented in the following file.
+The command line tool is implemented in the following file,

 [**➠   Go to the command line module: *command_line.py***](titanic/titanic/command_line.py)

-We can run the pipeline from the command line.
+and can be run using the following command.

 ```shell
 titanic_analysis --filename data/titanic.csv